xiaoyu961031/Pore-/README.md

 The Pore+ descriptors have been used successfully to predict selective adsorption of methyl iodide (CH₃I) in MOFs, demonstrating improved model accuracy and interpretability compared to traditional descriptors.
 By providing a detailed representation of pore features, Pore+ helps researchers understand the critical factors driving adsorption performance and supports the rational design of new MOFs with optimized properties.

+Special acknowledgement to Professor Linjiang Chen, from Precision and intelligent chemistry @ USTC & BHAM, for modifing code that decomposes surface area for POCs.
+Special acknowledgement to Professor Tina Duren, from Univeresity of Bath, for providing the code prototype.